 College Basketball Betting Odds

-There are 358 Division 1 College Basketball teams, and odds are offered on most of their games.
-As a result, you can bet on spreads, money lines, totals.
+There are 358 Division I college basketball teams, and odds are offered on most of their games.
+As a result, you can bet on spreads, moneylines, and totals for virtually any matchup.

-With large daily slates of games, there are many different bets to choose among.
+With large daily slates of games, there are many different bets to choose from.
 Most importantly, sportsbooks set different odds for games.
-As a result, bettors can have an edge in shopping for the best odds with our NCAAB Odds Comparison Tool.
+Bettors can have an edge in shopping for the best odds with our NCAAB odds comparison tool.

-Bettors can see how lines have evolved over time, find arbitrage opportunities (betting on both sides), get expert picks, and most importantly can get an extra point or two on the spread or total.
+Bettors can see how lines have evolved, find arbitrage opportunities (betting on both sides), get expert picks, and — most importantly — get an extra point or two on the spread or total.

 NCAAB Odds Explained

-College Basketball odds look like Greek, but the truth is that they are easy to understand with practice.
+College basketball odds are easy to understand with practice.

-Here is an example of how the odds appeared in the 2021 National Championship game between Gonzaga and Baylor.
+Here is an example of how the odds appeared at Caesars Sportsbook for the 2021 National Championship game between Gonzaga and Baylor.

-To the naked untrained sports betting eye, these numbers look confusing.
-Fortunately, reading them is easy.
+To the untrained sports betting eye, these numbers look confusing.
+Fortunately, reading them is simple.

-For the payouts, odds are typically set in American Odds. if are odds are preceded by a minus symbol (-), it means that you must bet that dollar amount to make $100.
-Conversely if odds are preceded by a plus symbol (+), that is how much money you get if you get $100.
+If odds are preceded by a minus symbol (-), it means that you must bet that dollar amount to make $100.
+Conversely, if odds are preceded by a plus symbol (+), that is how much money you get if you bet $100.

-As an example, you if you bet $190 on Gonzaga’s money line and they win, you would net $100.
-Similarly, if you had bet $100 on Baylor’s +185 money line you would have made $185 as Baylor won that game.
+As an example, if you bet $190 on Gonzaga’s moneyline and they win, you would net $100.
+Similarly, if you had bet $100 on Baylor’s (+185) moneyline, you would have made $185 in profit since Baylor won that game.

 Other than reading odds, it’s important to understand why sportsbooks offer different odds on the same game.
-Some sportsbooks make their own odds, and adjust odds based on the action of respected bettors.
-Other sportsbooks copy other sportsbooks and then adjust odds based on moves by another sportsbook.
+Some sportsbooks create their odds and adjust them based on the actions of respected bettors.
+Others copy lines and then adjust odds based on moves by another sportsbook.

 What to Look for in College Basketball Betting Odds

-For college basketball betting, the three most popular bets are on point spreads, point totals, and money lines.
-Don’t know what these bets are?
-Below I will explain how each of these bets work.
+For college basketball betting, the three most popular bets are spreads, totals, and moneylines.

 What to Look for in NCAAB Moneyline Odds

-Like American Odds, the person who invented money lines look something simple and made it confusing.
-A money line is a bet on which team will win the game.
+A moneyline is a bet on which team will win the game.

-Money lines are set based on American odds with the favorite being symbolized by minus money (-) and the underdog being preceded by a plus symbol (+).
-For a favorite, to make $100, you need to bet their money line number.
-For an underdog you get whatever their odds are as a payout in dollars if you bet $100.
+Moneylines are set based on American odds with the favorite being symbolized by a minus symbol (-) and the underdog being preceded by a plus symbol (+).
+For a favorite, to make $100, you need to bet their moneyline number.
+For an underdog, you get whatever their odds are as a payout in dollars if you bet $100.

-The appeal of a money line bet is that you are betting on a team win rather than to cover an arbitrary spread.
-Teams are trying to win, they don’t care about the about, and they pretend to not know what the spread is.
-The downside to money line bets is that payouts are small on favorites, but the upside is that they are high on underdogs.
+The appeal of a moneyline bet is that you are betting on a team win rather than to cover a spread.
+Teams are trying to win, and they pretend to not know what the spread is.
+The downside to moneyline bets is that payouts are small on favorites, but the upside is that they are high on underdogs.

-The key as a bettor is find the money lines that have the best value.
+The key as a bettor is to find the moneylines that have the best value.

 What to Look for in NCAAB Spread Lines

-Easily the most popular NCAAB bet is on point spreads.
-A spread bet is a bet on the team to either win by a specific number of points or lose by less than a specific number of points or to win.
+Spreads are easily the most popular NCAAB bet.
+A spread bet is a wager on a team to either win by a specific number of points or lose by less than that same margin, or to win outright.
 Favorites are indicated by a minus symbol (-) and underdogs by a plus symbol (+).

-If a team’s spread is at -4.5, they must win by more than 4.5 points for your bet to profit.
-Similarly for the underdog at +4.5, they must either win outright or lose by fewer than 4.5 points for your bet to profit.
-In theory a spread marks the median result of the game if it is played thousands of times.
+If a team’s spread is at -4.5, they must win by more than 4.5 points for your bet to win.
+Similarly, for the underdog at +4.5, they must either win outright or lose by fewer than 4.5 points for your bet to win.
+In theory, a spread marks the median result of the game if it is played thousands of times.

 Here is an example of why a CBB spread bet can be fun.
 Let’s say that Duke is hosting Mississippi Valley State.
-Duke is one of the best teams and Mississippi Valley State is not as equipped to handle a team of Duke’s caliber.
+Duke is one of the best teams in the nation, while Mississippi Valley State is not equipped to handle a team of their caliber.

-As a result, Duke might be favored by 45.5 points.
-Even though Mississippi Valley State is projected to lose big, you think that they won’t lose by 46 or more points as there are only 40 minutes in a college basketball game, so you take the Mississippi Valley State +45.5 spread at -110 odds.
+Duke might be favored by 45.5 points.
+Even though Mississippi Valley State is projected to lose big, you think that they won’t lose by 46 or more points since there are only 40 minutes in a college basketball game, so you take the Mississippi Valley State +45.5 at (-110) odds.

 With a $110 bet on Mississippi Valley State to win $100, you turn on the tube to watch the game.
 Duke jumps to a large lead and puts in their bench players in the game.
 As time ticks off the clock, Duke wins the game 82-46 and your bet wins.
 Why?
 Because Mississippi Valley State lost by only 36 points and therefore covered the spread.

-That is why I, and other bettors, like NCAAB spreads, because it makes a lopsided games interesting.
-Not every game can be between North Carolina and Duke.
+That is why I, and other bettors, like NCAAB spreads: Lopsided games become interesting.
+Not every game can be North Carolina vs Duke.

 What to Look for in NCAAB Totals

-Point totals have much in common with point spreads.
-With spreads you are betting on the margin of victory, and with point totals you are betting on the combined number of points scored between both teams.
+Totals, also known as Over/Unders, have plenty in common with spreads.
+With spreads, you are betting on the margin of victory.
+With totals, you are wagering on the combined number of points scored between both teams.

-As an example, a point total is set at 123.5 points signifying that the game is likely to be low scoring.
-You believe that one of the teams will push the tempo faster than expected and/or make more of their shots so you take the over.
+As an example, a point total set at 123.5 points signifies that a game is likely to be low-scoring.
+If you believe that one of the teams will push the tempo more than expected and/or make more of their shots, you take the Over.

 What Other NCAAB Bets are Available?

-Even though spreads, money lines, and totals are the most popular NCAAB bets, there are other popular bet types.
-Many books offer 1st and 2nd half lines where you can bet on the money line, spread, or total for just that half.
+Even though spreads, moneylines, and totals are the most popular NCAAB bets, there are other popular bet types.
+Many books offer first- and second-half lines where you can bet on the moneyline, spread, or total for just that half.
 These bets are good for intermediate or advanced bettors who have a hunch about the game.

 Another popular bet offered is on alternative lines and alternative totals being offered.
-If a team is a -4.5 point favorite and you want to bet on them to win by ten or more points, you can take their -9.5 spread and get lucrative price like +175.
+If a team is a -4.5 point favorite and you want to bet on them to win by ten or more points, you can take their -9.5 spread and get a more lucrative price like (+175).

 Finding the Best College Basketball Odds at US Online Sportsbooks

-Line shopping is the meat and potatoes of NCAAB betting, while handicapping or making your own predictions on the result is only a tasty appetizer.
+Line shopping is the meat and potatoes of NCAAB betting, while handicapping is only a tasty appetizer.
 The easiest and best way to increase your chances of winning in sports betting is not in having good opinions, but in getting the best odds.